Spira: Exploiting Voxel Data Structural Properties for Efficient Sparse Convolution in Point Cloud Networks: Evaluation

 We make three key observations.
-First, TorchSparse++ outperforms Minuet on ResN and ResNL networks, but achieves comparable performance on UNet.
-In ResN and ResNL networks, output-stationary dataflow performs better than weight-stationary in the majority of layers, while Minuet does not support output-stationary.
-In contrast, in UNet, weight-stationary outperforms output-stationary in most of the layers.
-Second, \SysName with 64-bit coordinate packing versus 32-bit of has negligible performance impact, \cg{demonstrating that \SysName can provide significant performance benefits even in highly demanding point cloud applications.} The one-time coordinate packing and sorting costs on the initial input coordinates account only for 1.3\% and 1.6\% of total inference time on average for the 32-bit and 64-bit \SysName, respectively.
-Across all datasets and networks, \SysName selects different dataflows with minimal post-processing overheads.
-For example, in UNet, \SysName uses output-stationary dataflow in $\sim 20\%$ of layers and weight-stationary for the rest, while in ResNL, it uses hybrid dual-dataflow with t=3 in 9 out of \da{17} submanifold layers with $K=5$.
-Third, \SysName consistently achieves best performance among prior \SpConv engines, reaching up to \SpiraEndToEndMaxAll and 1.98$\times$ over Minuet and TorchSparse++, respectively, and \SpiraEndToEndAvgAll on average across all networks, datasets and three GPUs. \SysName significantly outperforms prior \SpConv engines across various GPU devices and architectures, including Ampere architecture (e.g., RTX 3090 and A100) and Turing architecture (e.g., Quadro).
-Overall, \SysName achieves the best performance among state-of-the-art \SpConv engines, demonstrating robust efficiency across diverse point cloud networks, datasets, and GPU architectures.
+First, \camera{TorchSparse++ outperforms Minuet on A100, but achieves comparable performance on RTX 3090.
+This is because on the A100 GPU, the output-stationary dataflow performs better than the weight-stationary in the vast majority of layers across all networks, and Minuet does not support output-stationary.
+This trend is attributed to the A100’s higher compute throughput and memory bandwidth, which mitigate the cost of redundant computations.
+In contrast, on the RTX 3090, the weight-stationary dataflow outperforms the output-stationary in approximately half of the layers within the UNet and ResNL networks.
+Second, across all evaluated networks and datasets, Spira consistently delivers the best performance over prior \SpConv engines on both RTX 3090 and A100, achieving average speedups of \SpiraEndToEndAvgThirty and \SpiraEndToEndAvgAHundred over Minuet, and of $1.62\times$ and $1.58\times$ over TorchSparse++, on RTX 3090 and A100, respectively.} Third, \SysName with 64-bit coordinate packing versus 32-bit of has negligible performance impact, \cg{demonstrating that \SysName can provide significant performance benefits even in highly demanding point cloud applications.} \camera{The one-time coordinate packing and sorting costs on the initial input coordinates account only for 1.3\% and 1.6\% of the total inference time on average for the 32-bit and 64-bit \SysName versions, respectively, as we use RadixSort ~\cite{adinets2022onesweepfastersignificantdigit} for sorting, which has linear complexity.
+In larger scenes, this percentage drops to less than 0.3\%.} Across different datasets and networks, \SysName selects different dataflows with minimal post-processing overheads. \da{In Appendix §\ref{sec:more_gpus}, we evaluate four additional GPUs, and show that \SysName maintains high performance across all GPU architectures, having \SpiraEndToEndAvgAll average speedup.}

+\autoref{tab:resn-thresh}, \autoref{tab:resnl-thresh}, and \autoref{tab:unet-thresh} \camera{report the number of layers for which \SysName{}’s tuning selects different threshold $t$ configurations for the feature computation step in all datasets and networks.
+We find that in ScanNet dataset, whose scenes are $\sim$10$\times$ denser on average than those of the other two datasets, more layers with higher threshold values are selected across all networks, which translates to more weight offsets are classified as dense across the layers of the networks.}